 Because?
-Because it’s about an aged actor who got a bit beyond himself.
+Because it’s about an aged actor who has got a bit beyond himself.
 Georges (Depardieu) is unpredictable, wilful, prone to not turning up on set, prone also to making pronouncements about the state of the world – robust ones, to use the sort of adjective deployed by ageing red-faced males locked in endless combat with the pronoun-sensitive, offence-avoiding wokerati.

 To the plot, which can be summed up thus: Georges, a notorious flight risk when it comes to movies, is assigned a new bodyguard/minder, Aïssa (Lukumuena), a young woman who is a wrestler in her spare time.
 She is at first a little put out to discover that her job is more babysitting than bodyguarding, and he’s a little put out that his old minder, Lalou (Steve Tientchu), has been replaced.
 Lalou knew Georges’s foibles – the late night panic attacks and palpitations, the relentless insecurity, the rages, the drinking, the women.